 While it’s not always possible or appropriate, engagement with the person of concern is the best way to assess the likelihood of violence.
 Being curious with the person rather than bombarding them with a judgemental line of questions may look like this:

-“I’m curious, as to what you meant when you said/wrote…”
+“I’m curious as to what you meant when you said/wrote…”

-The assessment of potential for violence is extremely challenging and in no way is this brief review meant to simplify the issue.
+The assessment of the potential for violence is extremely challenging and in no way is this brief review meant to simplify the issue.
 The challenge in threat assessment is to be proactive without being overly reactive.
 Approaching individuals with curiosity is one of many important considerations involved in threat assessment.